TeamTriforceUK/triforce-telemetry/docs/serial.md

 # Introduction
 This document describes the serial interfaces between the LPC1678 (mbed) and ESP8266 (WiFi) devices.
-A custom humnan-readable protocol is defined below to communicate data between the decives.
+A custom human-readable protocol is defined below to communicate data between the devices.

 A start byte and end byte are defined as follows: